pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/ecosystem/mintingBonusesExplained.md

 1. Get to 3x time bonus (28 days after starting a validator).
 2. Before pressing mint, make sure you have 10x burn bonus, if not buy some FLUX and burn to get to 10x.

 **Remember, your dashboard bonuses are applied at the time of minting FLUX tokens.
-You will see an estimate of how much your FLUX (with applied bonuses) is worth based on real, on-chain USDC multi-route Uniswap data.**
+You will see an estimate of how much your FLUX (with applied bonuses) is worth based on real, on-chain USD multi-route Uniswap data.**

 See an example calculation below: